Trout homers, Sandoval spins gem as Angels top Guardians 4-1 - KESQ

 The Guardians have dropped all five games on their road trip but averted a second consecutive shutout in Anaheim when Straw began the ninth inning with a base hit and scored on José Ramírez’s one-out double off Jimmy Herget.

-Raisel Iglesias struck out Franmil Reyes and Miller for his fourth save.
+Raisel Iglesias came in after Ramírez’s extra-base hit and struck out Franmil Reyes and Miller for his fourth save.

 McKenzie allowed four runs and seven hits in 5 2/3 innings.
 He struck out six.
 The right-hander retired the first four Angels batters before Anthony Rendon hit a one-out double in the second and scored on Brandon Marsh’s base hit up the middle.